tsatria03/CookyCraze/docks/readme.txt

 Achievements.
 Track your progress and earn recognition for milestones across every part of the game.

-There are many achievements spread across all tracked statistics, including baking, baking slots manager, economy, upgrades, bundles, events, the cookie flipper, the slot machine, blackjack, and the cookie lottery.
+There are many achievements spread across all tracked statistics, including baking, baking slots manager, economy, upgrades, bundles, events, blackjack, the cookie flipper, the cookie lottery, the dice roller, the slot machine, and quests.
 Each achievement has a name, a description, and a hint that tells you what you need to do to unlock it.

 Achievements are shown in a dedicated menu accessible from the main game interface.
-The menu is organised into ten categories: baking, baking slots manager, economy, baker events, flipper events, blackjack, slot machine, cookie flipper, cookie lottery, and quests.
+The menu is organised into categories covering baking, economy, events, minigames, and more.
 Each category label shows how many achievements it contains.
 The main menu shows how many you have unlocked out of the total across all categories.

 Opening a category shows how many you have unlocked out of the total for that category, with unlocked ones listed first followed by locked ones.